olivierfriard/boris_docs/index.rst

 Second media player
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can add a second media that will be played synchronously with the first media player.
-Click the **Player 2** tab and add the 2nd media.
+Click the **Player 2** tab and add the 2nd media
+with the **Add media** or **Add media without path** buttons.

 You can set a **Time offset for second player** in order to synchronize it with the first player.

 .. image:: media_tab_player2_empty.png
    :alt: Player2 tab
    :width: 80%

 External data files